-I believe in maintaining a strong Social Security program that will provide retirement stability for its participants.
+We need to maintain a strong Social Security program that will provide retirement stability for its participants.
 With 10,000 baby boomers retiring and beginning to receive Social Security benefits each day, we must have a national conversation about modernizing Social Security that ensures its fiscal solvency.

 I do not support cuts to current benefits paid to our seniors which have worked a lifetime to earn.
-I also believe we need to allow our younger workforce to have the ability to create individual savings accounts that can be inherited by family members.
+We also need to allow our younger workforce to have the ability to create individual savings accounts that can be inherited by family members.
 In order to sustain a fiscally strong Social Security for all retiring Americans, we need to implement 21st century solutions to a 20th century program.

 Social Security Cost-Of-Living Adjustments (COLA)